satwikkansal/python_blockchain_app/README.md

 <center> <figure> <img src="Graphs/LoadxUsers-03vs085.png" width="400"/> <figcaption> Figure 4: Number of customer comparison with workloads 0.3L-0.85L </figcaption> <figure> </center>

 It's interesting also to observe how the number of users in the system changes over time and with different workloads.
 [Fig. 4] represents the number of users with the respects to the time in two tests with different workloads.
 The orange line shows the trend of the number of users with workload 0.85L, while the blue line with workload 0.3L.
-In the test considered with workload 0.3L is observed only one peak of 2 customers in the system, while with workload 0.85L the peaks observed are two, one of 6 customers.
+In the test considered with the workload, 0.3L is observed only one peak of 2 customers in the system, while with workload 0.85L the peaks observed are two, one of 6 customers.
 As expected, the higher the workload, the higher the number of users in the system over time.
-The difference is evident only in certain interval of time because of the randomness of the arrival process.
-Moreover, this confirms the observations of the previous pragraph, indeed the the peaks of users in the system occur approximatively at the same time of the longer transactions.
+The difference is evident only in a certain interval of time because of the randomness of the arrival process.
+Moreover, this confirms the observations of the previous paragraph, indeed the peaks of users in the system occur approximatively at the same time as the longer transactions.

 Finally, the graph in [Fig. 5] shows the system load average on two tests with completely different workloads: load with workload 0.85L in yellow and 0.3L in blue.

 <center> <figure> <img src="Graphs/LoadxWorkload.png" width="400"/> <figcaption> Figure 5: System load average comparison with workloads 0.3L-0.85L </figcaption> <figure> </center>

 The load of the system in test with workload 0.3L presents peaks with similar value to the ones obtained with workload 0.85, but the load remains high for a shorter period of time since the arrival rate of the requests is significantly lower.
 It's important to notice that the load increases a lot during the execution of a job.
-Because of that it's observable a sort of correlation between the load graph and the transaction duration graph.
+Because of that, it's observable a sort of correlation between the load graph and the transaction duration graph.

 ## Queueing network model